0xMukesh/ham-devops-workshop/content/slides.md

 <!-- _header: Intro to Docker -->

 - Multi-stage builds are generally used for optimizing the final size of the Docker image, where multiple temporary images are created within a single Dockerfile and each image has only access to the build output of the previous one, thereby reducing the final size of the Docker image
 - Using small base images for final stage is another approach for optimizing the final size of the Docker image.
-Using slim base images like alphine or distroless images is a good approach
+Using slim base images like alpine or distroless images is a good approach

 ---